 Fossil-free transport system

 Today, domestic transport accounts for one third of greenhouse gas emissions in Sweden.
-At the same time, Sweden’s goal is to reduce greenhouse gas emissions from the domestic transport sector by 70% compared to 2010 levels, to reach net emissions by 2045.
+At the same time, Sweden’s goal is to reduce greenhouse gas emissions from the domestic transport sector by 70% by 2030, compared to 2010 levels, and to reach net emissions by 2045.